Graduated in 2017

 Related Schools & Departments

-Economic Justice with Prof. Parekh was inspired by the prof. lecture style and her extensive work in the realm of human trafficking and women’s rights.
+She build a relationship with Professor Serana Parekh, inspired by her extensive work in the realm of human trafficking and women’s rights.

 More Student Paths

 Charles T. Wallace-Thomas IV

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.

 - He was one of the co-creators of the #BlackAtNU campaign and advocated for racial literacy courses and a restorative and transformative justice center on campus.

 - Charles made his own research project- a macroeconomic index to measure democratic participation in municipal economies, partnering with NU, the Columbus Foundation and the Center for Economic Democracy.

 - He worked at the Participatory Budgeting Project as a Program Associate, helping city systems and other organizations actively decide how to invest money across different spaces.